Prethermalization in Fermi-Pasta-Ulam-Tsingou chains

 \section{Excitation sequences}

-We start this section by writing a very abridged version of Newton's second law for a given mode $i$, obtained from \eqref{eq:FPUT2}:
+We start this section by writing an abridged version of Newton's second law for a given mode $i$, obtained from \eqref{eq:FPUT2}:

-Thus, mode $Q_i$ is excited either by a lone mode $x_j$ or a mixture of modes $x_j$ and $Q_k$.
-Excitations from single modes have $j=k$ and the coupling tensor assumes the form
+Thus, the mode $Q_i$ is excited by a single mode $Q_j$ or a mixture of modes $Q_j$ and $Q_k$.
+Excitations from single modes have $j{=}k$ and the coupling tensor assumes the form

 where the first two terms vanished because $j$ and $i$ are never zero.
-Now, for mixed excitations we have $j \neq k$, so
+Now, for mixed excitations we have $j{\neq}k$, so

-The above expression is composed of: An ascending term, namely $\delta_{i,k+j}$, which dictates which higher-order mode to excite starting from $j$ and $k$; A right reflection term, $\delta_{i,2(N+1)-(j+k)}$, which dictates which term to excite if $j+k > (N+1)$, \emph{i.e.}~if the next mode in the ascending sequence is too large and leaves mode space; And a descending term, $\delta_{i,|k-j|}$, which propagates the excitation backward in mode space and is also responsible for controlling left reflections, which take place when the next excited mode in a descending sequence is smaller than zero.
+The above expression is composed of an ascending term, namely $\delta_{i,k+j}$, which dictates which higher-order mode to excite starting from $j$ and $k$; a right reflection term, $\delta_{i,2(N{+}1){-}(j{+}k)}$, which dictates which term to excite if $j{+}k{>}(N{+}1)$, i.e., if the next mode is too large and leaves mode space; and a descending term, $\delta_{i,|k-j|}$, which propagates the excitation backward in mode space and is also responsible for controlling left reflections, which take place when the next excited mode is smaller than zero.